-Special Counsel hasn't asked Mike Pence for an interview — so far
+Special counsel hasn't asked Mike Pence for an interview — so far

 Flynn pleaded guilty to lying to the FBI about his discussions with Russia's ambassador and is cooperating with the Mueller investigation.

-Mueller's investigation includes an inquiry into possible obstruction of justice by the president.
+Mueller's team is looking into possible obstruction of justice by the president.
 Given his role inside the White House, Pence could have information Mueller may want about the Flynn firing and other matters.